 It’s not just the kids who have to prepare for a new school year – families start early to adjust into the back-to-school routine.
 That means the end of staying up late and sleeping in.

 Here are some tips to help you get your kids back on a regular sleep schedule:

 - Start soon.
-A week or two before the first day of school begin shifting the time your children wake up in the morning and get in bed at night by 15 minutes every other day.
-If they’re current bedtime is 10:00 PM, get them to bed at 9:45 PM and wake them up 15 minutes earlier, too.
+A week or two before the first day of school, begin shifting the time your children wake up in the morning and get in bed at night by 15 minutes every other day.
+If their current bedtime is 10:00 PM, get them to bed at 9:45 PM and wake them up 15 minutes earlier, too.
 Once you’ve reached a reasonable sleep and wake time, stick to it, even on weekends.
-How Much Sleep Do Kids Need?

 - Eliminate electronics.
-Turn off any gadgets that can stimulate children at least an hour before their bedtime.
-This includes TV, computers, game systems and cell phones.
+Turn off any gadgets and eliminate screen time that can stimulate children at least an hour before their bedtime.
+This includes TV, computers, game systems, and cell phones.
 Emphasize relaxing activities, such as a warm bath, bedtime stories or reading time.

 - Eat well and exercise.
 A healthy diet can promote quality sleep.
 Include plenty of fruits, vegetables, lean protein, whole grains and dairy in your child’s diet.
 Make sure your children also get plenty of exercise during the day, which will help them wind down quicker at night.
 Take them for a walk, ride bikes or go to the park.
 Avoid exercise two to three hours before bedtime.

 Baptist Health providers are available in-person or online 24/7 with Baptist Health Virtual Care.
 Get the care your family needs when and where you need it most.
 Start today by finding a primary care provider near you, or get care now with a Baptist Health Virtual Care visit on your computer or mobile device.

 Next Steps and Useful Resources: